quicwg/base-drafts/draft-ietf-quic-transport.md

 ECT(0) Count:
-: A variable-length integer representing the total number of packets received with the ECT(0) codepoint.
+: A variable-length integer representing the total number of packets received with the ECT(0) codepoint in the packet number space of the ACK frame.

 ECT(1) Count:
-: A variable-length integer representing the total number of packets received with the ECT(1) codepoint.
+: A variable-length integer representing the total number of packets received with the ECT(1) codepoint in the packet number space of the ACK frame.

 CE Count:
-: A variable-length integer representing the total number of packets received with the CE codepoint.
+: A variable-length integer representing the total number of packets received with the CE codepoint in the packet number space of the ACK frame.

 ECN counts are maintained separately for each packet number space.